tkent198/hydraulic_wetro/README.md

 Rainfall is supplied randomly in space at four locations (reservoir, moor, reservoir and moor, or nowhere) and randomly in time at four rainfall amounts (1s, 2s, 4s, or 9s) during a 10s Wetropolis day (wd) via two skew-symmetric discrete probability distributions.
 The joint probabilities (rain amount times rain location) are determined daily as one of 16 possible outcomes from two asymmetric Galton boards, in which steel balls fall down every wd and according to the (imposed) discrete probability distributions.
 The most extreme daily rainfall event thus involves 9s rainfall on both moor and reservoir.
 Its design is based on simulations of a one-dimensional numerical model of the dynamics that uses a kinematic approximation to describe the river flow and a depth-averaged nonlinear diffusion equation for the groundwater cell; a stochastic rainfall generator determines the amount and location of rain per wd.
 In order to create an extreme flood event in Wetropolis once every 5 to 10 minutes on average instead of, say, once every 100 to 200 years on average (as in reality), this preliminary modelling determined the length of the Wetropolis day to be 10s.
 Thus, Wetropolis is able to demonstrate random extreme rainfall and flood events in a physical model on reduced spatial and temporal scales (see Bokhove et al. (2020) for more details).

+A working document with more background and theory, including the governing equations and numerics of Wetropolis, is found [here](Wetropolis_Au_model.pdf).

 ### Taster